Guidance on How to Safely Conduct Human Subjects Research during the COVID-19 Pandemic

 If you are proposing to conduct in-person research, provide the information from the in-person research checklist in the IRB application.

 Clemson employees are required to complete the “United as Tigers - Return to Workplace Training” developed by the university.
 The training is available on Tiger Training.

 The COVID-19 training does not replace the CITI human subjects training required for IRB approval.

 In-person research may continue under the requirements outlined in this guidance.

 Review the university’s Health & Safety Directives for University Visitors before inviting external participants to campus.

-Off-campus in-person research may resume for IRB approved studies with an updated site approval on file with the IRB office.
+An updated site approval is required for off-campus in-person research.
 An amendment request is required if you are adding new research sites to the protocol.
 An amendment is not required for previously approved sites; only an updated site letter is required.

 Study personnel is required to follow the university and off-campus sites’ safety protocol.
 The university’s safety protocol is available on the COVID-19 resource webpage.

 Please follow CU guidelines regarding testing and reporting for study personnel who may have been exposed to the virus.

 Clemson University expects all researchers to comply fully with university guidelines to protect the health of each other and our broader communities.
 PIs bear additional responsibility for compliance with these guidelines throughout their research teams and facilities.
 Academic units (e.g., schools, departments, centers, institutes) also have additional responsibility for oversight and support.